-After the students listen to and discuss The Royal Bee, they are given time to write in their Journals about their personal responses to this story, the nature of the barrier in this story, and the connections between the authors and their work.
+- After the students listen to and discuss The Royal Bee, give them time to write in their Journals about their personal responses to this story, the nature of the barrier in this story, and the connections between the authors and their work.

 - What is unusual about the way this story is told?

 - What barriers are featured in this story?

 - How do individuals in this story break barriers caused by racial and gender stereotypes and prejudice?

 - Why do you think the author described the long walk to school in such detail?